shawnjots/Property-Bot/README.md

 # Property-Bot
-A facebook bot to help real estate agents market houses on their Facebooked page.
+A facebook bot (ASP.NET Web API) to help real estate agents market houses on their Facebooked page.
 Photos of the hero cards can be hosted on Instagram